 Finely finished watch movements come to life under magnification.
-The seven shown here were certainly ready for their close-ups.
+This selection of seven watches from the WatchTime archive are certainly ready for their close-ups.
 (To see the watch that gets powered by each movement, just click on the right arrow.)

 In the manually wound Caliber HUB9005, 11 vertically arranged barrels provide a power reserve of 50 days.
 Hublot includes a special power tool with each watch to make sure the winding process doesn’t also last for days.
 The hours, minutes, and power reserve are shown on cylinders; there’s a vertical tourbillon, too.